lemppu/openrw/rwgame/config/README.md

 - [ ] Public interfaces in `RWConfig.hpp` are too crowded.
 Public access should
 be limited to only the methods used by another components and rest should be hidden inside private classes.
 Clear interfaces bring clarity.

+- [ ] The main logic of building the configuration layers happens now in the class `GameBase`, but there is no reason why all of the building logic should not happen in the component `config`.
+It could take command line args as a constructor parameter and then provide a single interface of config for the clients.
+All the details and configuration logic should be handled in-component.

 - [ ] Add clear namespaces to show the location of classes and functions.
 For example, argument parser would be `orw::game::config::argParser` etc.